axibase/axibase-collector-docs/installation-on-kubernetes.md

 * Add label `app: atsd` to the container.
 * Create one container named `atsd`.
 * Run a container from the latest `axibase/atsd` image.
-* The container should use [secrets as environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), indicated by **`valueFrom.secretKeyRef`** field.
+* The container must use [secrets as environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), indicated by **`valueFrom.secretKeyRef`** field.
 * The container has a memory request of 600 MiB and a memory limit of 1200 MiB.
 * Open ports 8081 and 8443 to accept incoming TCP traffic.